top of page

 A rising tide raises all boats, both legacy and new boats.
 A falling tide drops the legacy boats, and the new boats will not come.

-The big assumptions - a) The trend of increasing U.S. racial plurality will only increase, as already discussed.
-It is a demographic given. b) The economics of immigration and general macroeconomic theory suggest more immigration is good for our economy and immigration-related security and crime concerns are almost entirely a myth.
+The big drivers - a) The trend of increasing U.S. racial plurality will only increase, as already discussed.
+It is a demographic given. b) The economics of immigration and general macroeconomic theory suggest that more immigration is good for our economy, and immigration-related security and crime concerns are almost entirely a myth.
 (6) Finally, c) immigration can be targeted to the communities in need of workers.
 Managing local community challenges, such as affordable housing, is part of the planning process.
 (7)

 "The projections show that the current level of immigration is essential for our nation’s future growth, especially in sustaining the younger population." - William Frey